Rick Holden: Watford

 Holden signed a four-year contract with the Hornets, upping his weekly wage to £450, with a £50 appearance bonus.
 His signing-on fee was £10,000, split into three instalments, and he also received a £2,000-per-year loyalty bonus.

 Oldham Athletic

-Holden joined Oldham just as the club was about to embark on one of the most famous seasons in its history, better known as the "pinch-me season", when the club reached the semi-final of the FA Cup and the final of the League Cup.
+Holden joined Oldham just as the club was about to embark on one of the most notable seasons in its history, better known as the "pinch-me season", when the club reached the semi-final of the FA Cup and the final of the League Cup.
 Holden appeared in 64 of the club's 65 games.
-He was ever-present in the club's first season in the top flight for 68 years, but, towards the end of the season, following a disagreement with manager Joe Royle, he transferred to Manchester City in July 1992.
+He was ever-present in the club's first season in the top flight for 68 years.
+Following the season 91-92, Holden was sold to Manchester City for the inaugural Premiership Season 92-93, for £1.2 million.

 Manchester City

-Following a season at City and the club's change in management early in the 1993–94 season, new manager Brian Horton sold Holden back to Oldham.
+Following a season at City, and following the club's change in management early in the 1993–94 season, new manager Brian Horton sold Holden back to Oldham.